tainaj/baremetal-stm32/parts/part6/README.md

 Package           | LQFP64           | LQFP32

 1. 12 KB normal SRAM, 4 KB core coupled memory SRAM (CCMRAM)
-2. Due to limits to PLL clock multiplication (see author note), this lab will run on 8 MHz instead.
+2. Due to limits to PLL clock multiplication (see [Part 5](../part5) for clock configuration), this lab will run on 8 MHz instead.

 ## Software
 Get the latest MCU Firmware Package for each supported chip here: